mbrochh/installing-python/README.md

 Finally, you should install the Python extension.
 You can visit this URL and click at the `Install` button: https://marketplace.visualstudio.com/items?itemName=ms-python.python

+If you are on Windows, you should also install the WSL extension.
+You can visit this URL and click at the `Install` button: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack

-Alternatively, in VSCode, you can press `COMMAND + SHIFT + X` to get to the Extensions manager and search for Python and then install the one named `Python` (with 14+M downloads).
+If the links above don't seem to work for you, you can install the extensions directly from withinin VSCode.
+You can press `COMMAND + SHIFT + X` to get to the Extensions manager and search for Python and then install the one named `Python` (with 14+M downloads).

-If you are on Windows, you should also do the following: In VSCode, click at "Terminal > New Terminal".
-A little window will show up at the bottom of the editor.
-You should see a drop down list where the active item is "1: powershell".
-CLick at this drop down list and select "Select Default Shell".
-Some options will show up at the top of the screen.
-Select "Git Bash".
+If you are on Windows, you also need to search for "Remote WSL" and install that one.